PrusaOwners/prusaowners/hoodloader2.md

 | Pin 10  | Pin 5 (Reset)| Purple |
 | Ground | Pin 6 (Ground) | Black |

-7) Connect your secondary Arduino to your PC via USB.
+8) Connect your secondary Arduino to your PC via USB.
 Open the Arduino IDE's serial console at 115200 baud.
 Watch as the firmware upload completes.
-8) Disconnect everything.
+9) Disconnect everything.
 Connect power and USB back to your Einsy.
 Run the following command if connected to a linux based system such as a Raspberry Pi:
 `ls /dev/serial/by-id/`
 The output should be:
 `usb-NicoHood_HoodLoader2_Mega-if00`
-9) You are now ready to print with improved communication stability.
+10) You are now ready to print with improved communication stability.

-Method 2: Installing using a programmer
+Install Method 2: Programmer
 ----------------------------------------
 602 Wasteland community leader Zbrozek has contributed a simple method for programming with a USBasp.

 1) Disconnect USB and Power from the Einsy
-2) Connect the USBasp:
+2) Connect the USBasp to the Einsy:

 | USBasp | | Einsy ICSP|
 |--------|-|-----------|